Is It a UTI? In Elderly People, These Are the Signs and Symptoms to Watch For

 Chronic or Recurring UTIs

-Some seniors are dismayed to find out that UTIs can reoccur after treatment.
-If you have a UTI more than two times in a six-month period, you have what's considered to be a recurrent UTI.
-The more urinary tract infections you've had, the more likely you are to have a recurring UTI.
+Some seniors are surprised to find out that UTIs can reoccur after treatment.
+If you have a UTI more than two times in six months, you have what's considered to be a recurrent UTI.
+The more urinary tract infections you've had, the more likely you will have a recurring UTI.

 Plus, low estrogen levels might make you more vulnerable to a chronic UTI.
 Even conditions like celiac disease can lead to recurrent UTIs.
 In males, recurrent urinary tract infections can be due to a blockage, such as an enlarged prostate.
 As well, some people simply have a genetic tendency for chronic urinary tract infections.